 I’ve checked the entire set of boxes (three for each hive) regularly these past weeks and with Warre hives, rolling bees between the comb (squishing is another way to describe this), is a thing that can happen and in fact, did happen last year.
 You think I would learn from prior mistakes.
-Ahem.
-I have an emergency order for two queens and am hopeful that I can introduce them successfully within the few days and save the hives.
-Well, it’s really the new queens who will save the hives with their prodigious egg laying and reproduction for the next generation.
+Sheesh!
+I have an emergency order for two queens and am hopeful that I can introduce them successfully soon, therefore saving the hives.
+Well, it’s really the new queens who will save the hives with prodigious egg laying and reproduction for the next generation.
 I’m only the facilitator of the event.

 For personal reasons, I’ve pulled my participation in the 2015 NxNA Garden and Artisan Tour this coming Saturday, May 2nd.
 If you live in Austin, please consider buying a ticket ($10) for this fun community event.
 All proceeds go to support Walnut Creek Metro Park and McBee Elementary School–good causes both.
 The $10 allows entry into private and community gardens.
 What a deal!!
 The private gardens are practical and doable home gardens designed, planted, and loved by their owners.
 The gardens on tour and their attendant and enthusiastic gardeners should inspire visitors to create, grow, connect : for wildlife, for water conservation, and for preservation of green space.